|

 will asks of his heirs that his ashes be taken to the toilet of the Abbey

-Theatre, Dublin, and flushed, “if possible during the performance of a piece.”1 With typical disdain, Beckett
+Theatre, Dublin, and flushed, “if possible during the performance of a piece.”1 With typical disdain, Beckett pronounces

-realism that characterized not only much of the Abbey’s repertoire after O’Casey’s initial break with it but much of the popular
+characterized not only much of the Abbey’s repertoire after O’Casey’s initial

-modern stage in general.
-As led by Beckett in the fifties and sixties, the
+break with it but much of the popular modern stage in general.
+As led by Beckett in the fifties and sixties,

-had been in the eighties and nineties.2 This chapter,
+revolution had been in the eighties and nineties.2 This chapter,

 however, is concerned with what led up to that revolt—the milder and more